167 Comments

 Johnny Neumonic1's avatar

 No it isn't.
 There are procedural rules that have to be followed.
 You have to collect signatures the right way.
 The procedural rules are there to prevent fraudulent collection of signatures.
-They didn't follow the rules, the got caught, they lose.
+They didn't follow the rules, they got caught, they lose.
 And, as a bonus, trans kids win

 Imre Huss's avatar